idallmann/EVA-impact-aires-protegees/docs/02_did.md

 library(janitor)
 ```

 To keep this document concise, each step calls a function defined in a R script.
 Interested reader can delve deeper into the data processing by looking at this script.
-The following chunck load the functions in the workspace.
+The following chunk load the functions in the workspace.

 ```r